interglobalmedia/image-steganography-steghide/README.md

 >As the name suggests, Image Steganography refers to the process of hiding data within an image file.
 The image selected for this purpose is called the cover image and the image obtained after steganography is called the stego image.

 Steganography in of itself is "security by obscurity".
 This means that the secret message embedded in the image could end up being "uncovered".
-But combining and cryptography Steganography is a robust way to disguise a message from adversaries while still protecting it in case of detection.
+But combining Cryptography and Steganography is a robust way to disguise a message from adversaries while still protecting it in case of detection.

 One way of implementing a cryptographic algorithm approach is concealing a [large amount of data](https://www.geeksforgeeks.org/image-steganography-in-cryptography/) within a color bitmap (bmp) image.
 The image is filtered and segmented, with bits replacement applied to the appropriate pixels.
 These pixels are chosen at random.